puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## AWX
 - Install:
-- Supports only installation via
+- Supports only installation via Operator on
   - OpenShift
   - Kubernetes
-  - Docker Compose (?)
+  - Docker Compose (also possible but not really supportet)

 <!-- .slide: class="master-content" > -->